chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Reddit Discussion around WNTYAB.md

 - Why don't developers care more about docs?
 - Lack of documentation feels like a form of hazing
+- One person believes that documentation is the foundation of user experience.

 ### Comment